stepanskyvlad/Learning-Python/Tasks/README.md

 # Solved Tasks
-**there are my solved tasks from Codewars, LeetCode, Labs from my university etc.**
+**There are my solved tasks from Codewars, LeetCode, Labs from my university etc.**

 ## Lab numbers and topics:
 1. **[Codewars](Codewars)** : *Solved tasks from Codewars using Python*